bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-13-the-compassion-practice.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 16</span></h3>
+<h3><span class="verse-number">💫 Verse 16</span></h3>
-<p>The ultimate life recognizes that compassion fatigue is real and that caring for your own emotional and physical well-being enables you to help others more effectively over the long term.</p>
+<p>Joa recognizes that compassion fatigue is real and that caring for your own emotional and physical well-being enables you to help others more effectively over the long term.</p>
 </div>

 <div class="verse">
-<h3><span class="verse-number">🌈 Verse 17</span></h3>
+<h3><span class="verse-number">💫 Verse 17</span></h3>
 <p>Systemic compassion works to change laws, policies, and institutions that create unnecessary suffering for vulnerable populations.
-The ultimate life combines individual kindness with collective action for justice.</p>
+Joa combines individual kindness with collective action for justice.</p>
 </div>

 <div class="verse">
-<h3><span class="verse-number">⭐ Verse 18</span></h3>
+<h3><span class="verse-number">💫 Verse 18</span></h3>
-<p>The ultimate life practices compassion in difficult relationships by setting healthy boundaries while still maintaining basic human respect and dignity for those who have hurt or disappointed you.</p>
+<p>Joa practices compassion in difficult relationships by setting healthy boundaries while still maintaining basic human respect and dignity for those who have hurt or disappointed you.</p>
 </div>

 <div class="verse">
-<h3><span class="verse-number">🔥 Verse 19</span></h3>
+<h3><span class="verse-number">💫 Verse 19</span></h3>
 <p>Compassion includes helping others develop their own capabilities rather than creating dependency.
-The ultimate life empowers people to solve their own problems while providing appropriate support.</p>
+Joa empowers people to solve their own problems while providing appropriate support.</p>
 </div>

 <div class="verse">
-<h3><span class="verse-number">💡 Verse 20</span></h3>
+<h3><span class="verse-number">💫 Verse 20</span></h3>
-<p>The ultimate life understands that compassion sometimes requires saying no to requests that would enable harmful behavior or exceed your capacity to help effectively.</p>
+<p>Joa understands that compassion sometimes requires saying no to requests that would enable harmful behavior or exceed your capacity to help effectively.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 21</span></h3>
 <p>Grief and loss deserve compassionate presence rather than attempts to cheer people up or rush their healing process.
-The ultimate life sits with others in their pain without trying to fix it.</p>
+Joa sits with others in their pain without trying to fix it.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 22</span></h3>
-<p>The ultimate life practices compassion for past versions of yourself, understanding that you made decisions based on your knowledge and circumstances at the time, even when those choices now seem unwise.</p>
+<p>Joa practices compassion for past versions of yourself, understanding that you made decisions based on your knowledge and circumstances at the time, even when those choices now seem unwise.</p>
 </div>

 <div class="verse">